Ritkon/rit-page/ritkonsult/content/en/about us/index.md

 In terms of evacuation plans and Systematic Fire Protection Work, we primarily work together with various fire protection companies.

-Today, we are Sweden's largest supplier of evacuation plans and we now have offices in Uddevalla, Örebro, Värnamo and Trollhättan.
+Today, we are Sweden's largest supplier of evacuation plans and we now have offices in Uddevalla, Värnamo and Trollhättan.

+## Ritkonsult has a clear business idea

+We shall be better than our competitors in all areas.

+- We have the fastest delivery time.
+- Draw with the best quality.
+- Offers the widest range of services.
+- Always have the lowest price.

 {{< /switcher >}}